mmistakes/made-mistakes-jekyll/_source/_posts/paperfaces/2014-03-05-talia-p-portrait.md

 ---
-layout: work
+layout: media
 title: "Hat halo"
-description: "PaperFaces portrait of a Talia P. drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait of a Talia P. drawn with Paper by 53 on an iPad."
 image:
   feature: paperfaces-talia-p-lg.jpg
   thumb: paperfaces-talia-p-150.jpg